jundalisay/superblist/content/en/research/hume/morals/section-3b.md

 ---
-title: "Justice"
+title: "The Golden Age Versus the State of Nature"
 heading: "Section 3 "
-description: "Is public utility the SOLE origin of justice?
-Are the benefits of justice the SOLE foundation of its merit?"
+description: "This POETICAL fiction of the GOLDEN AGE is similar to the PHILOSOPHICAL fiction of the STATE OF NATURE"
 image: /covers/morals.png
 writer:
   name: David Hume